dlwhitehurst/blackhole/README.md

 With two goals in mind, I started Blackhole to learn AngularJS and the modern-side of web development.
 And, I needed an application to keep records for my consulting business.
 I chose to name my application Blackhole.
 Blackholes eat everything in their proximity.
 That is what I want.
 I want any application to be easy to use and just eat my data.
 I want the process of data entry to be as painless and mindless as possible.
-I can imagine being sucked into a blackhole is quick and painless.
+I can imagine being sucked into a blackhole quickly and painlessly.

 I wrestled with my choice of data capture and what service the application would provide.
 The application will accept my data and store it in a relational database for later analysis.
 Also, the application will provide real-time viewing of the data I have entered.
 I decided to focus on